 Your engine utilizes a great deal of electronic equipment.
-Some equipment sends signals between the engine and dash mounted instruments, while other systems set off alarms, and still others are used by the engine to generate a spark and ignite the fuel.
+Some equipment sends signals between the engine and the Garmin, while other systems set off alarms, and still others are used by the engine to generate a spark and ignite the fuel.
 The battery switch controls electrical power distribution to the boat systems.

 To regularly maintain your DC electrical system, inspect the battery charge before each trip.
 Test all gauges and control equipment prior to departure, and replace as necessary.
 Spark plugs should be replaced according to your engine owner's manual maintenance schedule.
-When a fuse blows, investigate the problem, fix it, and then replace the fuse.
+When a fuse blows, investigate the problem before replacing fuse

-Gauge Electrical Signals •
+Gauge Electrical Signals